PanchalM19/PanchalM19/README.md

 ### 👋 I'm Maheshwari Panchal

 * 💡 Living life with a (MDP) Markov twist: today's moves steer tomorrow's bliss.
 Learn from the past, but don't be stuck; in the present, find your luck!
+* 🦾 I'm currently working on Manipulators (Fanuc & ABB) with Amazon Robotics!
 * 🎓 I've completed my MSc in Robotics from Northeastern University, Boston
 * 👯 I’m looking forward to collaborate on innovative robotics project and build a community that helps each other
 * 🌱 I’m currently doing a walk through of the book : CV by Richard Schezliski